Yacoby/cs-large-practical/doc/README.md

 Due to these requirements, the documentation has been prebuilt

 (Note: There are a lot of warnings when building the doxygen documentation.
-This is because I didn't and don't intend to document everything.
+Partly this is because the configuration file is for a newer version of doxygen than is included with Ubuntu and also because I didn't and don't intend to document everything.
 For example in most cases it should be clear what `-(void)dealloc;` does and documentation adds nothing).

 Documentation
 -------------